kubernetes-sigs/kind/docs/design/overview.md

 ```
 `kind` commands rely on the functionality of the [packages directory][pkg].
 Here, you will find everything needed to build container images for `kind`;
-create clusters from these images; interact with the Docker engine and file system; customize configuration files; and logging.
+create clusters from these images; interact with the container engine and file system; customize configuration files; and logging.